 Fees and costs

-Wilson Street Surgery at this stage is a privately funded medical facility and is being developed without any Government financial support or grants.
+Wallace Street Surgery at this stage is a privately funded medical facility and is being developed without any Government financial support or grants.
 These initial fees have been set with the objective of covering the cost of providing and maintaining a medical service to the community (expenses related to maintaining facilities, clinical material, IT systems, staff wages) as well as paying for the doctor’s expertise, responsibility and time, including when patients are not present.
 The fees are an integral part of ensuring the viability of the Surgery and as such, will be reviewed together with the cost of maintaining the service sometime in the future.

 As you are aware, the Medicare rebate for patients provided by the Australian Government does not cover the full cost of the service, therefore there is a so called "Gap".

-Wilson Street Surgery is a mixed-billing practice
+Wallace Street Surgery is a mixed-billing practice

 - the Surgery will bulk bill for children under 16, holders of Student's ID cards issued by tertiary institutions, holders of Veterans' Cards, Health Care Cards and Government Pension Cards